IanWhitney/kafka_brownbag/README.md

 #>2411242:Ian Whitney
 ```

-This works, but we hit some problems right away, Consumers want to know the student's first and last name.
+This works, but we hit a problem right away --  Consumers want to know the student's first and last name.
 They can _guess_ at it now, but they are frequently wrong.
 Names are hard (see Further Details).

 So, we decide to provide some structure and use JSON.
 Using our same Producer as above: